calint/bam/src/game/README.md

 * see `objects/README.md`

 ## game_state.hpp
-* included by objects that access game state
+* included by game objects that access game state
-* included by `main.hpp` after the objects
+* included by `main.hpp` after the game objects
 * provides a way for game objects to share information with `main.hpp`
 * used in `main_on_frame_completed` to solve circular reference problems